Joint Injections for Arthritis Pain Relief

 Platelet Rich Plasma (PRP) Therapy

+Platelet-rich plasma (PRP) therapy is an alternative treatment that uses a concentration of your own blood platelets to help stimulate the body’s natural healing response.
 Platelets are best known for helping blood clot, but they also contain growth factors and natural anti-inflammatory properties that may assist with tissue repair and recovery.
 PRP is created by taking a small sample of your blood and processing it in a centrifuge to concentrate the platelets.
 The platelet-rich plasma is then injected into the affected area.

 Because PRP is made from your own blood, no synthetic substances or added growth factors are used.